focai-acc/focElizaRFC/README.md

 * **Extensible On-Chain Interactions**: Currently, Eliza's on-chain interactions are not scalable, as each chain and dApp requires a pre-defined interaction plugin.
 V1 will explore the use of open ABI technologies to enable scalable and pre-definition-free interaction mechanisms.

 * **Omni-Chain Data Access**: Eliza's current on-chain data access is limited by pre-defined data access components for each chain.
 By leveraging omni-chain data components, AI agents will gain unrestricted and flexible access to blockchain data.

+* **Customized infrastructure for AI agents**: Collaborating with extensible infrastructure to seek functionality customization better suited to the specific requirements of AI agents.